20 Support Behaviors Of Soccer Parents Revealed

 Kids get confident and play better when they have mom or dad at the sideline cheering them on and ready to step in should anything goes wrong.

-This presents an opportunity to develop a positive parent-kid relationship and meeting other parents just like you.
+This presents an opportunity to develop a positive parent-kid relationship and meet other parents just like you.

 Survey question: Showing my child love and affection when he/she is upset or disappointed after a soccer game.